-- 83. It is undisputed that the analysis of the Athlete's A Sample (Sample Code A3869262) produced an adverse analytical finding for the substance recombinant Erythropoietin (r-EPO).
-Furthermore, it is also undisputed that the result of the analysis of the Athlete's B Sample (Sample Code B3869262) confirmed an adverse analytic finding for this substance.
-The usage of r-EPO is prohibited In-Competition and Out-of-Competition under section S2 of the 2015 WADA Prohibited List. - 84.
+- 87. It is undisputed that the analysis of the Athlete's A Sample (Sample Code A2977639) produced an adverse analytical finding for the substance recombinant Erythropoietin (r-EPO).
+Furthermore, the Panel has confirmed that the Athlete firmly waived his right to a B-sample analysis.
+The usage of r-EPO is prohibited In-Competition and Out-of-Competition under section S2 of the 2015 WADA Prohibited List. - 88.
 Rule 32.1 of the IAAF Rules defines doping as the occurrence of one or more of the antidoping rule violations set out in Rule 32.2, which reads as follows: